melodywolk/SpaceAppsChallenge2015/README.md

 # SpaceAppsChallenge2015
 Visualization of the Asteroid Skies

+## Project

+H&#333;k&#363;lele Hula

+H&#333;k&#363;lele means "shooting star" in Hawaiian.
+Our goal is to produce a visualization of the asteroid impact hazard, emphasizing the long-term threat over the next 100 years.

 ## Description

-JPL maintains a current list of the most hazardous asteroids at its [Risk Page]:(http://neo.jpl.nasa.gov/risks/).
+JPL maintains a current list of the most hazardous asteroids at its
+[Risk Page]:(http://neo.jpl.nasa.gov/risks/).
 Instead of the standard approach of visualizing the orbits of these asteroids using a program such as [Celestia](ps1neos.png) we wanted to produce a visualization of the immediate threat from all Risk Page asteroids and show a snapshot of the 100-year risk outlook.

 Our visualizations are the Impact Globe and the 100-Year Rose Plot.